jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 Behavior:

 - When `qwen2.5-coder:7b` or `qwen3-coder:30b` is selected, the app returns the registered Ollama tool list with each tool name and description.
-- When a `gemma3:*` model is selected, the app explains that Ollama tool calling is disabled for Gemma in this app and shows the available app-side helper flows such as `작업파일 <file>` and workspace scan prompts.
+- When a `gemma3:*`, `gemma4`, or `gemma4:*` model is selected, the app explains that Ollama tool calling is disabled for Gemma in this app and shows the available app-side helper flows such as `작업파일 <file>` and workspace scan prompts.

 ### Excel Statistics Tool